ivrschool/medium-clone-fullstack/README.md

 ## 📝 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is for educational purposes only.

 ## 🎉 Acknowledgments